arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **CUS-D1:** Preview and delete inactive customers.
 Expect `CUST26005` to match.
 2. **CUS-D2:** Insert a temporary customer with code `CUST-TEMP-01` and delete only that row.
-3. **CUS-D3:** Start a transaction, delete all `REGULAR` customers, verify the temporary result, and roll back.

 ---